 Hiking for fitness suitable for individuals of all ages and fitness levels.
 Incorporation of various hiking routes on and off campus.
 Designed to promote cardiovascular health and general wellbeing.
-This course may be taken four times.
+NOTE: A maximum of 4 units of activity classes will transfer to the UC or CSU.